Skip to main content

 def even_numbers(): for i in range(0, 11, 2): yield i for num in even_numbers(): print(num) # 0, 2, 4, 6, 8, 10

-Generator Pipeline for Data Processing
+Generator Pipelines for Data Processing

 def sensor_data_generator(): data = [25.5, 30.2, 22.8, 35.6, 28.3, 31.9, 26.7, 33.4] for value in data: yield value def filter_temperature(data): for value in data: if 25 < value < 35: yield value def convert_to_fahrenheit(data): for value in data: yield (value * 9/5) + 32 # Chain generators together pipeline = convert_to_fahrenheit( filter_temperature( sensor_data_generator() ) ) for temp in pipeline: print(f"{temp:.2f}°F")